-You might have books or binders in your home or in the Job Path office that have a lot of private information about your life.
+You might have books, binders, or information stored in Job Path's Electronic Health Record (EHR) system, either at your home or in the Job Path office, containing a lot of private information about your life.
 Not everyone gets to read those books or binders.
 The only people who should read them are people who work with you and need to know private information about you.
 You have the right to read them or have them read to you.